Beppe Grillo: Criticism

 Grillo is often criticized for his lifestyle.
-In particular, critics blame him for owning a motor yacht and a Ferrari sports car, in contradiction with his environmentalist stance.
-In his blog he said he acquired both but has since sold them.
-He defended himself from similar attacks from the leader of the Democratic Party on this subject, saying he earned his pay over the years and paid his taxes on them.
+In particular, critics blame him for owning a motor yacht and a Ferrari sports car, in contradiction to his environmentalist stance.
+In his blog, he said he acquired both but has since sold them.
+He defended himself from similar attacks from the leader of the Democratic Party on this subject, saying he earned his pay over the years and paid his taxes on it.

 Grillo was also criticized for having taken advantage of the Condono Tombale, a tax amnesty granted by the first Berlusconi government in 2001, which Grillo had publicly opposed.
 Grillo said during the V‑Day demonstration that he had personally benefited by only €500.

 Grillo has proposed that members of the Italian Parliament who have a criminal record should be banned from public office.
 Because Grillo was found guilty of involuntary manslaughter caused by a car accident, he cannot run for public office as a member of his own party, which prohibits those who have a criminal record from being candidates.
 He says he is not interested in becoming a member of the Italian Parliament.
 Despite this, in July 2009 he announced his intention to present himself as a candidate for the PD's primary elections, which does not imply automatic presence in the Italian parliament.
 He also proposed that MPs should be limited to two government terms of office, after which they may not stand again.

 Grillo is also criticized as being a demagogue who attacks politicians on superficial issues and their private lives, while being unable to provide a valid alternative.
 For example, stand-up comedian Daniele Luttazzi criticized him in 2007 in an open letter published on the website of the news magazine MicroMega.
 Luttazzi accused Grillo of being a "demagogue" and a "populist", suggesting Grillo should choose between satire and politics.

 In March 2013 a commentary piece in Der Spiegel called Grillo "The most dangerous man in Europe", described his rhetoric as anti-democratic, said he derived his energy from resentment, and cited the British writer Nicholas Burgess Farrell who has drawn parallels between Grillo and Benito Mussolini.